-In reviewing medical records for a procedure, Molina may select a statistically valid random sample, or smaller subset of the statistically valid random sample.
+In reviewing medical records for a procedure, Molina reserves the right and where unprohibited by regulation, to select a statistically valid random sample, or smaller subset of the statistically valid random sample.
 This gives an estimate of the proportion of Claims that Molina paid in error.
-The estimated proportion, or error rate, may be projected across all Claims to determine the amount of overpayment.
+The estimated proportion, or error rate, may be extrapolated across all Claims to determine the amount of overpayment.

 Provider audits may be telephonic, an on-site visit, internal Claims review, client-directed/regulatory investigation and/or compliance reviews and may be vendor assisted.
-Molina asks that you provide

-Molina Healthcare of South Carolina, Inc. Marketplace Provider Manual Any reference to Molina Members means Molina Healthcare Marketplace Members.
-Molina, or Molina's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.
+Molina asks that you provide Molina, or Molina's designee, during normal business hours, access to examine, audit, scan and copy any and all records necessary to determine compliance and accuracy of billing.